aajanki/ts2workflows/language_reference.md

           severity: INFO
 ```

 Some Workflows standard library functions have names that are reserved keywords in Typescript.
-Those functions must be called with alternative names in ts2workflows source code:
+Those functions must be called with alternative syntax in ts2workflows source code:

 - To generate a call to `default()` in Workflows code, use the nullish coalescing operator `??`.
 - To generete a call to `if()` in Workflows code, use the ternary operator `a ? b : c`.